-When you choose Vermont Sports Medicine Center for physical therapy, you’ll benefit from one of the area’s largest selections of specialized services and unique programs which include:
+When you choose Vermont Sports Medicine Center, you’ll benefit from one of the area’s largest selection of specialized services and unique programs which include:

-Graston Technique® is an innovative, patented form of instrument-assisted soft tissue mobilization that enables clinicians to effectively break down scar tissue and fascial restrictions.
+Instrument-assisted soft tissue mobilization enables clinicians to effectively break down scar tissue and fascial restrictions.
 Originally developed by athletes, the technique utilizes specially designed stainless steel instruments to specifically detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation.
-For the patient, utlizing this technique:

 Vermont Sports Medicine Center offers patients individualized pool sessions, providing guidance and instruction throughout your session.
 Proper posture and form are emphasized to maximize the benefits of the aquatic environment.
 The buoyancy of the water reduces loading across joints to allow exercise that would otherwise be too difficult on land.
 The warmth and pressure of the water may further assist with pain relief, decrease swelling and increase ease of movement.